Identification

 The signal word is danger.

-QD ® Contact Cleaner is a liquid. with colorless. color.
-It has alcoholic. odor.
+QD® Contact Cleaner is a liquid appearing as liquid. form: aerosol. color: colorless. with colorless color.
+It has alcoholic odor.

 Electronic cleaner